Dominik Olejniczak

-Dominik Olejniczak (born 1 July 1996) is a Polish professional basketball player for Derthona of the Italian Lega Basket Serie A (LBA).
+Dominik Olejniczak (born 1 July 1996) is a Polish professional basketball player for Derthona of the Italian Lega Basket Serie A (LBA) and the EuroCup.
 He played college basketball for the Drake Bulldogs, the Ole Miss Rebels and the Florida State Seminoles.

 College career

 Olejniczak played for Drake as a freshman.
 In his sophomore and junior seasons, he played for Ole Miss.
 As a senior, he played for Florida State.

 Professional career

 On 1 July 2020, Olejniczak signed with Trefl Sopot of the Polish Basketball League.

 On 6 July 2021 he signed with BCM Gravelines-Dunkerque of the LNB Pro A.

 During the 2022-2023 season, he was named to the "All-Star-Game LNB" for the first time in his career, with BCM Gravelines Dunkerque.

 On 12 July 2023 he signed with Saint-Quentin of the LNB Pro A.

 On June 27, 2025, he became a player of Bertram Derthona from the Lega Basket Serie A.